XiaoshuangLiu/MMM-learning/Basic math.md

 ### Problem:
 We can’t compute the denominator of Bayes' Rule analytically.
 It involves integrating over all possible θ — which is hard in high dimensions or nonlinear models.

-### Why is the numerator easy but denominator hard?
+### Why is the numerator easy but the denominator hard?
 - **Numerator** = likelihood × prior → easy because it only needs evaluation at a single θ
 - **Denominator** = integration over all θ → hard, especially with many dimensions